Call4Cloud | MMP-C | Autopilot | Device Preparation

 When we need to troubleshoot Intune Device config Policies errors, we need to start opening the event log.
 To be specific the devicemanagement-enterprise-diagnotics-provider eventlog.
 This log is the first log you will need to start looking at.

-Another possibility would be to open the intune management extension log file, but this time I will stick with the event log.
+Another possibility is to open the Intune management extension log file, but this time, I will stick with the event log.

-When looking at the event log, you will need to search for Event 404.
+When looking at the event log, you must search for Event 404.
 When taking a closer look at the error, you will notice the error: The system cannot find the file specified

-Some time ago I did a blog a little bit similar to this one.
-But using this blog didn’t resolve this “file not found” error.
+I did a blog a little bit similar to this one some time ago.
+However, using this blog didn’t resolve this “file not found” error.

 Of course, this error should not be mistaken with this FakePolicy error you could notice: